anan-ara/cs124-lab2/design/design.md

 # Final Design

-Below is a screenshot of our final design for the app, along with the popup menus.
+Below are screenshots of our final design for the app, along with the popup menus.

 ![finished app](app.png)
 ![main menu](main_menu.png)
 ![sub menu](sub_menu.png)